THE “RAINFULL” PARTS OF THE WORLD (Average Annual Rainfall)

-Year after year in the Philippines, from June to early part of December, people get ready for the “rainfull season” (a season with full of rain)!
-It is this time of the year where children play in the mud, singles read books in coffee shops, mothers buy raincoats for their children and fathers hum the tune of “raindrops keep falling on my head” enroute to work.
+Year after year in the Philippines, from June to the early part of December, people get ready for the “rainfull season” (a season full of rain)!
+Children play in the mud, singles read books in coffee shops, mothers buy raincoats for their children and fathers hum the tune of “raindrops keep falling on my head” en route to work in this time of the year.
 It’s the time of the year!

 But probably not the most wonderful time for most people.